Lolita Will No Longer Be On Display At The Miami Seaquarium

 MIAMI (CBSMiami) – Lolita’s tank is being permanently closed to the public, ending the killer whale’s 50-plus years on display at the Miami Seaquarium.

-The USDA granted MS Leisure Company Inc. – owner of the Miami Seaquarium – an exhibitor’s license under the condition it longer display Lolita and Lii, a white-sided dolphin.READ MORE: US To Resume Some Visa Services In Cuba After 4-Year Break
+The USDA granted MS Leisure Company Inc. – owner of the Miami Seaquarium – an exhibitor’s license under the condition it longer display Lolita and Lii, a white-sided dolphin.READ MORE: Florida Senate Passes Controversial Immigration Plan

 “If, in the future, you intend to exhibit either of these animals (including posting any image of these animals on social media with the expectation of economic benefit), or resume using this pool for exhibition purposes, you will need to apply for a new license,” the USDA wrote to MS Leisure Company Inc.

-The move was praised by PETA, who has continually called for the release of Lolita.
+The move was praised by PETA, who has repeatedly called for the release of Lolita.

 “For the first time ever, the USDA is taking some action by tacitly acknowledging that Lolita’s tank cannot meet her needs.
 PETA is calling for this to be the first step toward releasing Lolita (and Lii) to a seaside sanctuary, before this long-suffering orca ends up dying in the same cramped tank she’s been confined to for over half a century,” said PETA Foundation Vice President and Deputy General Counsel for Animal Law Jared Goodman.

-Recently, the Miami Seaquarium responded to claims from PETA that Lolita was “deathly sick from pneumonia” and “could now die any day.”READ MORE: Florida Senate Passes Controversial 15-Week Abortion Limit Bill
+Recently, the Miami Seaquarium responded to claims from PETA that Lolita was “deathly sick from pneumonia” and “could now die any day.”READ MORE: Taste Of The Town: Jatto Dishing Out Delicious Peruvian Cuisine With A Twist In Wynwood

 Dr. Shelby Loos, the Miami Seaquarium’s attending veterinarian, said the marine park noticed Lolita wasn’t feeling well after routine diagnostic tests, but that “despite her advanced age, she has been steadily improving and feeling better.”